mburumaxwell/fufarm_arduino_sensors/DEVELOPER.md

 1742759655: Received PUBLISH from 48ca435e0080 (d0, q0, r1, m0, 'homeassistant/sensor/48ca435e0080/light/config', ...
 (193 bytes))
 1742759655: Received PUBLISH from 48ca435e0080 (d0, q0, r1, m0, 'homeassistant/48ca435e0080/light/stat_t', ...
 (3 bytes))
 ```

 </details>

+### TLS

+Mosquitto supports TLS and there may be a reason to use it in your Home Assistant setup such borrowing your neighbour's WiFi (just an example but seriously be careful).
+You may also have a domain name for your home setup for easy access.
+In these cases, once you have setup TLS on your Mosquitto/HomeAssistant, you can enable TLS in this code by setting `-DHOME_ASSISTANT_MQTT_TLS=1`, changing the host e.g. `-DHOME_ASSISTANT_MQTT_HOST=\"home.yens.io\"`, changing the port e.g. `-DHOME_ASSISTANT_MQTT_PORT=8883`, and adding the relevant certificates (self-signed certs) if any in `certs.cpp`.
+Once you have setup TLS, you might want to disable connection on non-authenticated port (usually 1883).

+> Ultimately, the best security is isolation of your IoT network at work or home down to a different VLAN if possible.
+TLS is the alternative when isolation is not possible or practical.
+If you manage both, you're golden.

 ## Spelling